 Scarborough North Bay

 There is plenty of car parking all around the Marine Drive.
-If you visit in winter time this is free, otherwise, you have to “pay and display”.
-There is some free disk parking (2 hours) up Albert Road, where there’s usually space.
-Then access the beach close to the Freddie Gilroy sculpture.
-If you want to stay longer or don’t want to pay to park, consider doing the walk the other way round, park on Scalby Mills Road for free all day.
+If you visit in the wintertime this is free, otherwise, you have to “pay and display”.
+There is some free disk parking (2 hours) up Albert Road (YO12 7HA), where there’s usually space.
+Then you can access the beach close to the Freddie Gilroy sculpture.
+If you want to stay longer or don’t want to pay to park, consider parking on Scalby Mills Road (YO12 6RW) for free all day.
 The Sea Life Sanctuary is only a short walk away.

 Low tide is best as some of the beach disappears completely at high tide.
-This means you have to walk part way on the promenade.
+This means you have to walk partway on the promenade.
 You can check tide times at UK Tide Times.
 From May through to the end of September the northern end of the beach has a dog ban.
 Although, you can still walk with your dog on a lead along the promenade.
-Being in the town there are plenty of rubbish bins where you can dispose of your poo bags.

 If you feel like something to eat or drink, there are plenty of cafes most of which are dog-friendly.
 If you feel more energetic you can extend your walk at either end of the bay.
 Head south around the Marine Drive to the South Bay (about a mile) a nice enough walk in itself.
 Alternatively, head north at the Sea Life Sanctuary to walk the cliff path towards Cloughton along the Cleveland Way footpath.

 Scarborough South Bay

 If you have a dog, the South Bay is best visited outside of summer as the stretch of beach between the harbour and the Valley Bridge is covered by a dog ban (1st May to 30th September).
-I much prefer Scarborough outside the holiday season anyway, it can be busy in the summer.
+I much prefer Scarborough outside the holiday season anyway, the beach can be very busy in the summer.